minyez/mathpixocr_wrapper/README.md

 ### Limits

 The scripts is only tested on macOS.
-Meanwhile, when grabing image from the clipboard, the image will be copied as '.temp_eq.png' under the same paath as the script.
+Meanwhile, when grabing image from the clipboard, the image will be copied as '.temp_eq.png' under the same path as the script.
 Therefore you have to put the script under the directory you have the writting permission.

 ### License